Florian-Wilhelm/Raspberry-Pi/Project-9/README.md

 ### 2.1 Crystal oscillator module

-Desoldering R15, C16 and C17 and soldering the oscillator module OUT Pin to Pico XIN (here used rather at random a 14.31 MHz crystal oscillator module)
+Desoldering R15, C16 and C17, and soldering the oscillator module OUT Pin to Pico XIN (here used rather at random a 14.31 MHz crystal oscillator module).

 C16 and C17 desoldered, the white dot on the PCB marks XIN: